-As an example, the dispersion pattern in Figure 3.1 indicates that airborne radionuclide concentrations at the Thyspunt site would be the highest close to the source (i.e., the NPS) and would decrease with distance from the source.
+As an example, the dispersion pattern in Figure 3.1 indicates that airborne radionuclide concentrations at the Thyspunt site would be the highest close to the source (i.e., the nuclear power station) and would decrease with distance from the source.
 Similar trends in dispersion patterns were demonstrated for the Bantamsklip and Duynefontein sites.